clangstonhinton/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge
-Leverage SQLalchemy, Python and Flask to perform data exploration and climate analysis on a sqlite database.
+Leverage SQLalchemy, Python and Flask to perform data exploration and data analysis on a sqlite database.
 A climate app API was created using Flask to contain the analysis.

 ## Background